dataPulverizer/interface-d-c-fortran/README.md

 ## Introduction

-In a [previous article](http://www.active-analytics.com/blog/a-quick-look-at-d/) I mentioned that D has full compatibility with C. In this article we decribe how to interface D with C and Fortran.
+In a [previous article](http://www.active-analytics.com/blog/a-quick-look-at-d/) I mentioned that C has full compatibility with D. In this article we decribe how to interface D with C and Fortran.

 ## Calling C functions from D.

-If you are on Linux, you will have C libraries installed these functions can be called from D with ease - actually easier than calling them from C or C++, you don't even need to explicitly import the C library that the function sits in, just declare the function signature under `extern (C)`.
+If you use a Linux system, certain C libraries will installed.
+These functions can be called from D with ease - actually easier than calling them from C or C++.
+You do not need to explicitly import the C library where function sits, just declare the function signature under `extern (C)`.

+For example a Linux system will have the `math.h` library installed.
 Below is code for importing the `fabs` and `pow` functions from the C `math.h` library, we have added `@nogc` and `nothrow` because C does not have garbage collection nor does it throw exceptions.
-We have also included C's `printf` function and used it to construct a simple template function for printing out an array.
-The main program uses the`fabs` function on each element of an array and the `pow` function to raise the power of each element to `2.5`:
+We have also included C's `printf` function from the `stdio.h` library and used it to construct a simple template function for printing out an array.
+The main program uses the `fabs` function on each element of an array and the `pow` function to raise the power of each element to `2.5`:

 ```
 /* Import C functions */